 The Senior Leadership Team

 Mr McMillan has been Principal of Harris Academy Greenwich since January 2011 and is a National Leader of Education (NLE).
 Originally from Glasgow, he graduated from Aberdeen University with an MA in English Literature, and then from Edinburgh University with a PGCE and a burning desire to teach.
 Mr McMillan taught English for five years at a secondary school in Edinburgh serving one of the most deprived areas in Scotland, latterly having a whole school remit in charge of promoting positive behaviour.
 Shortly after moving to London in 2006 he joined the Senior Team at Harris Academy Chafford Hundred and was part of their journey from ‘Requires Improvement’ to Outstanding in every area.

 Mr Keely graduated from Warwick with a First in History and Politics but instead of following his head into the City he followed his heart into teaching.
 He taught history, politics and economics for two years on the Teach First programme and decided to stay in teaching for good.
-Mr Keely has experience of senior leadership in three outstanding schools across London.
+Mr Keely has a wealth of experience in senior leadership in three outstanding schools across London.
 Originally from Greenwich, he is delighted to have the opportunity to make a real difference in his own community, becoming Vice Principal at HAGR in September 2014.
 Mr Keely deputises for the Principal in his absence and is responsible for many of the day-to-day operational aspects of the school.